tseringlamanyc/Pursuit-Core-iOS-UserDefaults-Lab/README.md

 # Pursuit-Core-iOS-UserDefaults-Lab

-# HoriOScope

-We will be using the endpoint at: http://sandipbgt.com/theastrologer/api/horoscope/gemini/today to get our Horoscope data This API was made to return Horoscope information when a post request is made to their URL https://aztro.herokuapp.com with the name of the sign and what day's (today, tomorrow, yesterday) information is requested
+Use the endpoint at: http://sandipbgt.com/theastrologer/api/horoscope/gemini/today to build a Horoscope app.

 This app will have two states: